What Is The Best Channel For Transactional Communication

 - Accessibility Offline over Online – Order details are often handy, especially when it comes to tracking the status of your order.
 It helps in scheduling your day.
 You need not be online on the website or the app to keep a track of your order.

-- Feedback Conversation over Communication – In some scenarios it is better to know exactly what the users liked or didn’t like, so you can work on it.
+- Feedback Conversation over Communication – In some scenarios, it is better to know exactly what the users liked or didn’t like, so you can work on it.
 Here is where email flourishes.
-But usually the users don’t have the time to write a full response.
-In these cases, other channels have a upper hand.
+But usually, the users don’t have the time to write a full response.
+In these cases, other channels have an upper hand.

 Show of hands: people who have had overwhelming anxiety while performing an online transaction.
 I am pretty sure half the people reading this have their hands held up high.
 Even though the digital age was embraced with open arms, users have always had panic attacks while buying things online.